Why Did My Dog Vomit Foamy Yellow Liquid?

 Exercise is good for your dog, but eating or drinking after strenuous exercise is bad.
 Be sure to limit his water intake and don’t offer him anything to eat until your dog has cooled down completely make sure there is a time interval of at least half an hour after the exercise.

 Due to their highly developed sense of smell, you will often see your dog rummaging through garbage to look for something special.
 While doing it, they may even eat rotten food from the garbage bin, which will induce vomiting.
 Make sure to cover your garbage bin with a lid to ensure your dog doesn’t end up eating something harmful.
 This may also led to some serious problem there after so please try to avoid it.

 4. Experiencing Motion Sickness

-Some dogs may vomit while they are traveling.
+Some dogs may vomit while they are travelling.
 They may throw up stuff that looks pale white or yellow.
 You may consider giving some medicines before travelling.

-What to Do If You’re Dog Throws Up Yellow Foam?
+What to Do If Your Dog Throws Up Yellow Foam?

 A simple way to resolve the issue is to feed your dog more often.
 Just divide their regular meal into three smaller meals and feed them more frequently.
 Generally this is most helpful.